 Most firms that offer litigation financing have processes to help approved parties receive the funds they need in as quick a fashion as possible.
 As with the other considerations, the turnaround times on funding vary from lender to lender.
 However, when you go through Apex Legal Funding, you can see funds hit your account within just 24 hours of accepting an offer.

 Finally, to ensure that you nor any other financially strapped individuals fall victim to costly and unmanageable loans, dozens of consumer protection laws and guidelines exist that regulate everything from how lenders word contracts to what they may charge in interest and fees.

 For instance, your agreement must reflect all costs and expenses associated with the loan.
 Moreover, the lender has a legal obligation to grant you five days of grace in which you may rescind the offer after funds have been disbursed.

 Also, lenders cannot offer commissions or referral fees to attorneys, law firms or other interested parties, and attorneys cannot legally gain any financial interest from funding providers that work with their clients.

 This list briefly touches on your rights and protections.
 Your attorney can inform you of all your rights and ensure you make the best decision for your health, finances, and future.

 Get the Funding You Need Today

 If you decide that lawsuit funding is proper for you, do your homework to identify only the most reputable lenders near you.
-Begin with NY Legal Funding — contact our office today to learn more about our products, fees, and rates and to determine if our loans are a good fit for your needs.
+Begin with Apex Legal Funding — contact our office today to learn more about our products, fees, and rates and to determine if our loans are a good fit for your needs.
 You can get in touch with us online or by phone, or submit an online application now.